 North Dakota’s natural beauty is everywhere, from the rugged Badlands in the west, to the tree-lined rolling hills along the Canadian border and colorful fields and valleys in the east.
 Perhaps the best way to experience the sights, sounds and smells of this great state is to tour on two (or three) wheels.
 North Dakota’s 10 official scenic byways and backways, Theodore Roosevelt National Park, 13 state parks and numerous unofficial scenic drives offer fantastic journeys for motorcyclists looking for a thrilling afternoon run or a multi-day adventure with friends.

 North Dakota Tourism launched the North Dakota Scenic ByRider Program in 2013 as an incentive to get motorcycle enthusiasts out on the state’s scenic byways and backways.
-Riders traveling five of the 10 scenic byways or backways in the state in one calendar year can receive a patch indicating they are a North Dakota Scenic ByRider.
+Riders traveling five of the 10 recognized scenic byways or backways in the state in one calendar year received a patch indicating they are a North Dakota Scenic ByRider.

-To verify you were on the route, have a photo taken of you holding a copy of the current North Dakota Travel Guide in front of your bike and a recognizable scenic area, attraction, accommodation or event on that byway.
+To verify you were on the route, have a photo taken of you holding a copy of the current North Dakota Travel Guide in front of your bike and a recognizable scenic area, attraction, accommodation or event at one of the accepted locations.
 When you have five photos, email or mail them to Scooter Pursley at North Dakota Tourism.

 You will receive a patch for your vest or jacket verifying that you are a North Dakota Scenic Byrider.
 Those riding two-up will receive patches for each rider.
 If you completed the program in a previous year and do it again this summer, you will receive a rocker with the year inscribed.